susmitpy/neo4j_recommender_workshop/Readme.md

 Note:
 The MovieLens dataset license applies only to the dataset.
 All workshop code and teaching material in this repository remain under the MIT License.

+## Disclaimer
+* This workshop is for educational purposes only.
+* The images used are for illustrative purposes and may not represent actual Neo4j products or services.
+* AI generated content is used as is or with minor modifications for educational purposes.